Syndicate

 ?>

-You are suggesting one template file in each case, hence you use the variable $vars['template_file'] instead of $vars['template_files'].
-You assign to that 'suggestion' variable the name of the dot-tpl.php file you plan on using minus the extension.
+You are suggesting one template file for each case by using $vars['template_file'].
+You assign to your 'suggestion' variable the name of the *.tpl.php file you plan on using minus the extension.
 Just like you did in your implementation of HOOK_theme when you told the theming engine to use 'contact-mail-page', which effectively points to the file contact-mail-page.tpl.php.

 Now, you're thinking about how you want to render or display the contact form for each situation, the 'quote' situation and the 'info' one.
 In both situations, you do NOT want to show the drop down selection for categories.
 A category is picked based on the requested URI.
 The URI already informs us as to what category was chosen, in other words.
 So you'll hide that element in the form in both cases.
 For that you'll use CSS display:none.
 However, when the form is submitted, that information about the cid will be missing, so you must 'fill in' that form field behind the scenes, on behalf of the visitor.
 This is something that you can do in your theme.